fiestachickens/homebridge-home-depot-hubspace/README.md

 <p>✅ This plugin is tested and compatible with Homebridge v2.0+</p>

+# Disclaimer
+I do not own any rights to Hubspace.
+Any work published here is solely for my own convenience.
+I am not making any guarantees about the code or products referenced here.

 <p>
   There are several Hubspace plugins available right now, all stemming from an original one.
 I haven't seen one add Light Switches yet, so I created this one to add support for Light Switches.
 Its history is:
   <ul>